Connection Methods

 Connected but no telemetry

 Verify the baud rate matches your FC configuration.
 For ArduPilot, the default is 115200 on the USB port.
-Check that no other application (like Mission Planner or QGroundControl) is holding the serial port.
+Check that no other ground station application is holding the serial port (only one app can own a serial port at a time).

 WebSocket connection refused